 We are elated for the members of the church in India and look forward to exponential growth as the blessings of the temple will be poured out upon that land and people.

-**Just prior to the announcing of the 7 new temples, President Nelson said something incredible that some missed.
+**Just prior to the announcing of the 7 new temples, President Nelson said something incredible that some missed about the work for the living and the dead.
 Make sure you check that out here > Did You Miss The Most Incredible Thing President Nelson Said During General Conference?